Edwin Jackson (baseball)

-Edwin Jackson Jr. (born September 9, 1983) is a German-born American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Los Angeles Dodgers, Tampa Bay Devil Rays / Rays, Detroit Tigers, Arizona Diamondbacks, Chicago White Sox, St. Louis Cardinals, Washington Nationals, Chicago Cubs, Atlanta Braves, Miami Marlins, San Diego Padres, Baltimore Orioles, Oakland Athletics, and Toronto Blue Jays.
+Edwin Jackson Jr. (born September 9, 1983) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) from 2003 to 2019 for the Los Angeles Dodgers, Tampa Bay Devil Rays / Rays, Detroit Tigers, Arizona Diamondbacks, Chicago White Sox, St. Louis Cardinals, Washington Nationals, Chicago Cubs, Atlanta Braves, Miami Marlins, San Diego Padres, Baltimore Orioles, Oakland Athletics, and Toronto Blue Jays.

+Jackson has played for more MLB teams than any other player, having played for his 14th club, the Blue Jays, in 2019, passing the record previously held by Octavio Dotel and since tied by Rich Hill.
 Jackson was an All-Star in 2009, threw a no-hitter on June 25, 2010, and was a member of the 2011 World Series champion Cardinals.

-Jackson has played for more major league teams than any other player in Major League Baseball history, having played for his 14th club, the Toronto Blue Jays, in 2019, passing the record previously held by Octavio Dotel.
-Jackson and Dotel were both on the aforementioned Cardinals team that won the World Series, having been traded there by the Blue Jays.

 Early life

 Jackson was born in Neu Ulm, Germany while his father, Edwin Jackson Sr., was serving in the United States Army there.
 He is one of 27 major league players who were born in Germany.
 He spent three of the first eight years of his life in Germany, had a few years in Louisiana, before spending the rest of his youth in Columbus, Georgia.
 Jackson attended Shaw High School in Columbus, Georgia from 1997 to 2001.
 While attending Shaw High School, Jackson played outfield for the Raider baseball team.
 His senior year, Jackson helped lead the Raiders baseball team to the 2001 GHSA AAAA State Championship title over Columbus High School in Columbus, Georgia.